+Source: Hallstead Jewelers, pgs.
+1-4.

 Tab 5 – Possible effects of adding $200,000 in advertising

 Advertising is an expense which can be beneficial in the future and currently it is going to increase loss for Hallstead because it is an expense.